-Any attack where the attacker captures valid user-id and password and reuses them to gain access to system.
+Any attack where the attacker captures valid user-id and password and reuses them to

 Example 1 A user uses Telnet program to connect to system from remote site and an attacker with network sniffer such as tcpdump or nitsniff etc. captures the login session.
 The attacker is later able to login to system with captured user-id and password.